mlqp-journal-club/mlqp-journal-club.github.io/index.md

 ## Format

 The format is informal, and based on:
-* 1-hour long weekly meetings (date to be determined)
+* 1-hour long weekly meetings, Fridays at 4pm
 * weekly presentations are given by:
     * invited external speakers (students/postdocs with interesting preprints)
     * internal speakers: students/postdocs from the group to present